rdelrosario/xamarin-plugins/PushNotification/README.md

 **Register**

 Register device to receive push notifications.
-Should only be using after initialization, if not will get <b>PushNotificationNotInitializedException</b>.
+Should only be used after initialization, if not will get <b>PushNotificationNotInitializedException</b>.

 ```
 void Register();